lextes/App-Wexford/README.md

-The folder de Wex Tools is files of testing and creation.
+The folder of Wex Tools is files of testing and creation.
 This files is not important for the compilation of swift o run for the app.